ecmwf/earthkit-time/README.md

 > \[!IMPORTANT\]
 > This software is **Emerging** and subject to ECMWF's guidelines on [Software Maturity](https://github.com/ecmwf/codex/raw/refs/heads/main/Project%20Maturity).

-Date and time manipulation routines for the use of weather data
+**earthkit-time** is a package containing date and time manipulation routines for the use of weather data.
+It is a component of [earthkit](https://github.com/ecmwf/earthkit).

 ## Documentation